MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Start-HistoricalSearch.md

 ```

 ### -TLSUsed
 The TLSUsed parameter filters the results by the TLS version.
-The supported report type is `ConnectorReport`.Valid values are:
+The supported report type is `ConnectorReport`.
+Valid values are:

 - No Tls
 - TLS1.2
 - TLS1.3

 ```yaml
 Type: String